 However, taxis charge a metered time and distance rate when returning to the Vancouver International airport from downtown Vancouver.
 Expect to pay significantly more on the return journey if traffic is slow or there are roadworks.

-When traveling to the airport from the Vancouver cruise port, taxis are plentiful downtown.
-However, if there are multiple ships in port, passengers may have to queue for one.
+When traveling to the airport for your return flight, taxis are plentiful downtown.
+Although, if there are multiple ships in port, you may have to queue for one.

 If you have limited time between disembarkation and your flight, a taxi may not be the fastest option.